nautilus-os/NautilusOS/README.md

 There’s a ton of stuff to play with, but here’s a quick rundown (seriously, check them all out yourself):

-- bootloader, account setup, and login screen
+- bootloader and login screen
+- allows creation of multiple accounts with different editable  permissions (superuser or standard users)
+- THREE built in proxy browsers, all using different technologies
+- tons of themes to customize Nautilus to your preference
 - fully animated desktop environment
 - draggable + resizable windows
+- notifications and a quick action menu
+- built in screenshotting, media viewing, music playing and more
-- taskbar with running app indicators
+- taskbar to keep your apps organized
+- custom right-click menu to quickly perform tasks within Nautilus
-- start menu with user info and apps grid
+- searchable start menu with user info and apps grid
 - file explorer with folders, files, and side tree
 - built-in text editor
+- built in terminal
 - super duper cool proxied browser
 - cloaking and various other settings
 - terminal
 - built-in app store
-- exportable profiles
+- exportable/importable profiles
-- context menus
 - startup and tools panels
-- smooth transitions, gradients, and clean UI
-- **🤖 AI-powered OS automation** - the AI assistant can control your OS with your approval!
+- AI-powered OS automation - NautilusOS comes prepackaged with a built in AI assistant capable of both answering your questions AND controlling your OS! (with your approval ofc)

 Basically... a whole little OS in your browser :D